 Let’s Begin at the Beginning

 The best place to begin is, appropriately, at the beginning.
 To truly appreciate the allegations and horror of what might have occurred, you need to read the 23+/- page Grand Jury Report on Jerry Sandusky document published on the website of The New York Times.
 The short version?
 The grand jury document alleges that successful defensive coordinator Jerry Sandusky, part of Joe Paterno’s legendary football program at Penn State, systematically abused, raped, molested, and assaulted young boys over several decades.
 Jerry Sandusky has been indicated on 40 counts of sexually assaulting eight different children.
-Even worse, he found and groomed his victims through a charity he established called The Second Mile, which was ostensibly created to help troubled young boys.
+He found and groomed his victims through a charity he established called The Second Mile, which was ostensibly created to help troubled young boys.

 A Long Chain of Moral Failings Following an Alleged 2002 Shower Rape of a Child in the Locker Rooms

 It is alleged that in 2002, a then 28-year-old graduate assistant, Mike McQueary, witnessed Sandusky anally raping a 10 year old boy in the locker room showers at the university, causing the student to call first his father, and later, Joe Paterno before going to to Joe Paterno’s house.

 That is the first moral failing.
 You have a graduate student – an adult man – who allegedly saw a child being raped and didn’t intervene, didn’t immediately call police, didn’t grab a weapon and stop the attack, and didn’t take photographic evidence to put the perpetrator in jail for life.
 Instead, he called his father.
 What responsible adult, who is nearly 30 years old, upon witnessing a child being raped, thinks, “I need to call my daddy?”.
 McQueary was nearly my age.